Chérubin Okende Senga

-Chérubin Okende Senga (5 October 1961 – 13 July 2023) was a Congolese politician of Ensemble pour la République.
+Chérubin Okende Senga (5 October 1961 – 13 July 2023) was a Congolese politician of Ensemble pour la République (Together for the Republic).
 He served as Minister of Transport and Communication from 2021 to 2022.
 He also served as technical administrator of Lignes Aériennes Congolaises.

 Biography

 Born on 5 October 1961, Okende grew up in the Sankuru province and was a polyglot, speaking fluent Swahili, Lingala, Kikongo, French, and English.
 He graduated from the Institut supérieur de statistique in 1989.
 He also earned a master's degree from the University of Kinshasa in 2013, and subsequently a doctorate in public law from the same university in 2016.

 From 1989 to 1999, Okende was head of service at the local production department of the Office congolais de contrôle (OCC).
 From 1992 to 2005, he was secretary-general of the Syndicat autonome des travailleurs of the OCC.
 He served as national president of the Confédération générale de syndicat autonome from 2003 to 2005 before serving as technical administrative director of the Fond de Promotion de l’Industrie from 2005 to 2008, for which he served as interim administrative director-general from 2010 to 2012.

 Okende worked as an internal auditor for the OCC from 2012 to 2014.
 He finally left the OCC in 2019 after directing the hydrocarbons department.